+[FH] Changes below are, at least in my opinion, above/beyond adding/updating CS for single value.
+I thought we had agreed not to create message profiles at this time, that NIST would publish guidance on their site (per CS All Lab.docx below) and we created LRI All Lab ballot #982 and flagged as “Considered for Future Use” to address in Normative release.
+I’ve included the existing eDOS CS/text as comment below because, if we are now reversing position, and eDOS ballot reconciliation has closed and been posted for negative vote withdrawl, I think we have to possibly reopen/advise eDOS WG and OO of all these revisions.

 eDOS_GU Profile (all message types)

-EI_GU.4 (Universal ID Type) SHALL contain the value ‘ISO’ drawn from the code system " HL70301".
+eDOS-1 : EI_GU.4 (Universal ID Type) SHALL contain the value ‘ISO’ drawn from the code system " HL70301".

-HD_GU.3 (Universal ID Type) SHALL contain the value ‘ISO’ drawn from the code system " HL70301".
+eDOS-3: HD_GU.3 (Universal ID Type) SHALL contain the value ‘ISO’ drawn from the code system " HL70301".

 eDOS_Common_Component (all message types)

-VID.1 (Version Identifier) SHALL be valued with ‘2.5.1’ drawn from the code system "HL70104".
+eDOS-5: VID.1 (Version Identifier) SHALL be valued with ‘2.5.1’ drawn from the code system "HL70104".

 eDOS_Common_Component (all message types)

-MSH-12.1 (Version ID) SHALL contain the constant value ‘2.5.1’ drawn from the code system "HL70104".

-MSH-15 (Accept Acknowledgment Type) SHALL contain the constant value 'AL' drawn from the code system "HL70155".
+eDOS-9: MSH-15 (Accept Acknowledgment Type) SHALL contain the constant value 'AL' drawn from the code system "HL70155".

-MSH-16 (Application Acknowledgment Type) SHALL contain the constant value 'NE' drawn from the code system "HL70155".
+eDOS-10: MSH-16 (Application Acknowledgment Type) SHALL contain the constant value 'NE' drawn from the code system "HL70155".

 eDOS_Common_Component (M04 message only)